isar/isar/docs/docs/queries.md

 ```

 :::tip
-You can even use multiple where clause for sorting and distinct.
+In theory, you could even use multiple where clauses for sorting and distinct.
 The only restriction is that those where clauses are not overlapping and use the same index.
 For correct sorting, they also need to be applied in sort order.
 Be very careful if you rely on this!
 :::

 ## Offset & Limit

-It's often a good idea to limit the number of results from a query for example for lazy list views.
+It's often a good idea to limit the number of results from a query for lazy list views.
 You can do so by setting a `limit()`:

 ```dart
 final firstTenShoes = await isar.shoes.where()